 I've already been admitted but don't know what to do next

 In many cases, yes.
-You will receive an official Boston University transcript on completion of your program which you can submit to your own college or university.
+Non-BU students will receive an official Boston University transcript on completion of your program which you can submit to your own college or university.
 It is your responsibility, though, to consult with your advisor beforehand, to determine whether the credits can be applied to your degree program.